Elisa Bravo

 Elisa Bravo Jaramillo de Bañados (also spelt Eliza) was a passenger on Joven Daniel when this ship was wrecked on the coast of Araucanía, south-central Chile in 1849.
-She was rumoured to have survived and held captive by local Mapuches; her supposed plight caused a stir and was even the subject of two paintings by Raymond Monvoisin.
+She was rumoured to have survived and been held captive by local Mapuches; her supposed plight caused a stir and was even the subject of two paintings by Raymond Monvoisin.

 She was born in Valdivia, Chile, the daughter of Miguel Bravo Aldunate and Carmen Jaramillo Jaramillo.
 She married Juan Bañados Berendique on 12 October 1846.

 The shipwreck

 In the winter of 1849, the Chilean brig Joven Daniel was sailing on the Pacific coast of Chile from Valparaíso to Valdivia.
-Several passengers were on board, including trader Don Ramon Bañados, his wife Dona Elisa Bravo and a baby a few months old.
+Several passengers were on board, including trader Don Ramon Bañados, his wife Doña Elisa Bravo and a baby a few months old.
 The ship capsized on the coast near the Imperial River and was completely wrecked; none or only a few passengers and crew survived.

-According to one version of the events a short distance inland, the survivors found an indigenous settlement and, despite their trepidation, were welcomed by the cacique (chief) and promised protection.
+According to one version of the events, a short distance inland, the survivors found an indigenous settlement and, despite their trepidation, were welcomed by the cacique (chief) and promised protection.
 They responded by salvaging whatever they could from the ship as a gift for him.
 Unfortunately, the gift included a cask of rum, which the indigenous people proceeded to consume, after which they decided to murder the Chileans of Spanish descent by the cruellest methods.
 Many versions of the story conclude that no-one from the Joven Daniel survived.
 The findings of the commissioner of nations, José Antonio Zúñiga, concur.
 20th and 21st-century historians such as Gabriel Guarda and José Bengoa have however challenged the notion that there were no survivors.
 As of 2010 there was no consensus among historians on what really happened.